Spaceman1701/lighter/README.md

 (`ResponseConverter` is not yet implemented.
 In the current pre-MVP version, responses are hardcoded to send `application/json` content type and convert any response to JSON).

+## Performance

+One of Lighter's goals is improved performance over other frameworks which provide similar levels of abstraction.
+Lighter uses compile-time wiring and defaults to the JBoss Undertow webserver to achieve this goal.

+While I have yet to do comprehensive benchmarking on any kind, starting the example Lighter app with 4 routes, Guice dependency injection and Log4j 2 requires about 300-400 ms on a 2017 MacBook Pro.
+Starting the example Spring-Boot application requires 3.5-4.5 seconds.
+This represents an order of magnitude faster start-up times.

+In this test, creating the Guice Injector object required between 200-250ms.
+Upcoming support for Dagger 2 or hand-written dependency injection could significantly reduce startup times.
+Basic testing using Dagger 2 has shown start-up times for the whole application are closer to ~150ms.

+These start-up times make Lighter viable in use-cases where fast deployment is required (such as fast horizontal scale-out situations)